truenas/documentation/content/SCALE/SCALETutorials/Network/ConfigureIPv6.md

 You cannot access the UI with the assigned host name when the system is configured on an IPv6 network.

 ### Configuring Dual Stacking
-SCALE supports dual-stacking IPv4 and IPv6 addresses in the same interface.
+TrueNAS supports dual-stacking IPv4 and IPv6 addresses in the same interface.
 An IPv4 network cannot see or communicate with an IPv6 network unless some gateway is configured to allow IPv6 communication.
-Dual stacking these two protocols allows SCALE to see and communicate with an all IPv6 address or website.
+Dual stacking these two protocols allows TrueNAS to see and communicate with an all IPv6 address or website.

 You must have IPv6 configured in your networking infrastructure.
 Add IPv6 to your network router to permit the incoming and outgoing traffic.
 This provides the required gateway to permit communication with this IP protocol.